kronotop/kronotop/README.md

 "Hello"
 ```

 All in-memory data will be persisted and replicated by the storage engine.
-See [Storage Engine](#storage-engine) section
+See [Storage Engine](docs/volume/volume.md) section
 for the details.

 ## Redis compatibility

 Kronotop uses RESP3 as the client protocol.
 The reasoning behind this is simple: there are many high-quality Redis
-client implementations
-in all languages, and almost everyone has some experience with Redis.
+client implementations in all languages, and almost everyone has some experience with Redis.

 Despite the main focus on building a transactional document database using FoundationDB as a metadata store,
-implementing
-the most common Redis data structures is on the roadmap.
-Currently, Kronotop has already partial support for *String*
+implementing the most common Redis data structures is on the roadmap.
+Currently, Kronotop already has partial
-and *Hash*
-data structures.
+support for *String*and *Hash* data structures.

 ## Support